nmktad/fladdls/README.md

 ## How to run this demo:
 ### A. Using the provided VMs (Ready to run):
+This is the recommended way since its ready to run and metrics (CPU, RAM, ...) are isolated in the VM.

 1. Download a hypervisor:

     A. If you have x86 machines (Intel/AMD CPU) install VirtualBox [Download VirtualBox](https://www.virtualbox.org/wiki/Downloads).